-Learn German with Subtitles to Improve Your Comprehension, Vocabulary and Fluency
+How to Learn German with Subtitles: 3 Simple Methods to Boost Your Fluency

-1. German Shows with English Subtitles for Comprehension
+1. Watch German Shows with English Subtitles for Comprehension

 Watching a German show without subtitles is already pretty helpful, even if you don’t understand what’s being said.